IT Pro is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Google Chrome

-A screenshot of Google Chrome's main home screen
+Google Chrome's main home screen

 The growth in market share for Google’s browser since launch has been phenomenal.
 During 2021, Statcounter reports that 63.84% of devices around the world were running it, and at one point that figure was over 70%.
-There’s a lot to love about Chrome - most notably its tight integration with Google services making it extremely easy to switch between devices, as well as a huge ‘Chrome Store’ full of extensions, apps and customisations.
-As the world’s most popular browser it has almost complete compatibility with any webpage you can throw at it and renders them at speeds unimaginable even a decade ago
+There’s a lot to love about Chrome - most notably its tight integration with Google services making it extremely easy to switch between devices, as well as a huge ‘Chrome Store’ full of extensions, apps and customizations.
+As the world’s most popular browser, it has almost complete compatibility with any webpage you can throw at it and renders them at speeds unimaginable even a decade ago.

 All that speed comes at a cost, though.
 Chrome is a notorious resource hog, using over a gigabyte of RAM during runtime.
-Add a few extensions and you could find it monopolises the bulk of your machine’s memory.
+Add a few extensions and you could find it monopolizes the bulk of your machine’s memory.
 Google has worked hard to bring down Chrome’s memory footprint, but it’s still a lot more resource-hungry than any other browser on this list.

 Despite this, Chrome is still the people’s choice by a factor of three and if there’s a feature not available natively, the chances are someone has written an extension to add it.
 Just remember that more extensions equals more RAM usage, so if you’re running a 2GB netbook, you might want to rethink how many you add.

-Chrome is available on Windows, macOS, most Linux distros, Android, iOS and Chromebooks (as part of ChromeOS).
+Chrome is available on Windows, macOS, most Linux distros, Android, iOS, and Chromebooks (as part of ChromeOS).

 Microsoft Edge

-A screenshot of Microsoft Edge's main home screen
+Microsoft Edge's main home screen

 Technically, the current product calling itself Microsoft Edge should be called Edge 2.
 When it launched back in 2016 it looked very different and owed much of its layout to its predecessor, Internet Explorer.
 It failed to capture the public’s imagination, so it was completely rebuilt from the ground up using the Chromium codebase, and from April 2021 that became the only version of Edge, pre-installed alongside Windows 10 or 11.